WrappedUsername/apexmite-jac/moreREADME/bi-enc-jac.md

 # The bi_enc.jac file

-This is the built in training and inference encoder.
+This is the built in training and inference bi-encoder.

 ```jac
 node bi_enc {